How does hot weather affect my heart?

 What can I do to keep cool?

-- Keep hydrated by drinking plenty of water or other sugar-free drinks (Though if you've been told to restrict your fluid intake for medical reasons you should speak to your GP)
+- Keep hydrated by drinking plenty of water or other drinks, though if you've been told to restrict your fluid intake, because you have heart failure for example, you should speak to your GP

 - Avoid drinking too many alcoholic or caffeinated drinks.
-Caffeine-based drinks can cause you to lose more fluid from your body.
+They can cause you to lose more fluid from your body and make you more dehydrated

-- Eat cold foods, particularly salads and fruit with a high water content.
+- Enjoy cold foods, such as salads and fruit which have a high water content and are good sources of vitamins and minerals

-- Stay out of the heat in the hottest part of the day between 11am and 3pm.
+- Stay out of the sun in the hottest part of the day between 11am and 3pm

 Hot weather and heart conditions

-It’s particularly important to stay cool if you have heart failure - where your heart doesn't pump as well as it should.
+It’s particularly important to stay cool if you have heart failure - where your heart doesn't pump blood around your body as well as it should.
 If you’ve been told to restrict your fluid intake, speak to your GP about other ways to keep cool during summer.
-If you take water tablets and start to feel dizzy or light headed let your doctor know.
-Your dose can then be reduced or stopped for a little while, if needed, until you feel better.
+If you take water tablets and are dizzy or light headed let your doctor know.
+Your medication can then be reviewed or adapted as necessary.

 Losing too much body fluid can increase your internal body temperature, which could be life-threatening if left untreated.